 The Permittee shall conduct acute toxicity testing on the final effluent to determine the presence and amount of acute (lethal) toxicity.
+The effluent toxicity shall be conducted when the IWTP final effluent BOD concentration is at, or below, 250 mg/L to simulate the post AKART effluent quality.
 The two acute toxicity tests listed below shall be conducted on each sample taken for effluent characterization.

-Effluent characterization for acute toxicity shall be conducted monthly for one (1) year.
+Effluent characterization for acute toxicity shall be conducted quarterly for one (1) year.
 Acute toxicity testing shall follow protocols, monitoring requirements, and quality assurance/quality control procedures specified in this section.
-A dilution series consisting of a minimum of five concentrations and a control shall be used to estimate the concentration lethal to 50% of the organisms (LC50).
+A dilution series consisting of a minimum of five (5) concentrations and a control shall be used to estimate the concentration lethal to 50% of the organisms (LC50).
 The percent survival in 100% effluent shall also be reported.

-Effluent characterization report shall be submitted to the Department for review and approval in March 2004.
+Effluent characterization report shall be submitted to the Department for review and approval in March 2005.